 Contrary to the early years of electricity sector reforms when regulators were mainly concerned with cost efficiency, an emerging and pressing issue is how to ensure sufficient and efficient level of investments in the regulated networks.
 Over the years, efficiency of the natural monopoly power networks has been improving as a result of incentive regulation.
-However, the need for significant investments in the coming years combined with the incentives to reduce costs gives rise to new challenges regarding the efficiency and sufficiency of investments in the networks.
-In this study we analysed the relation between cost efficiency and investments in electricity distribution networks under ex-post regulatory treatment of capital expenditures using the case of Norway.
+However, the need for significant investments in the future combined with the incentives to reduce costs gives rise to new challenges regarding the efficiency and sufficiency of investments in the networks.
+In this study we analysed the relation between cost efficiency and investment behaviour of electricity distribution networks under ex-post regulatory treatment of investments using the case of Norway.